AsheshPangma/msvsdaa/README.md

 The output reaches 50% in 411.97ns.

+### Week-1 Conclusion
-Thus, the difference delay observed when comparing pre-layout simulation with post layout simulation using magic is 1.13ns.
+Thus, the difference in delay observed when comparing pre-layout simulation with post layout simulation using magic is 1.13ns.
 And when compared to post layout simulation using ALIGN is 22.72ns.
+The delay is caused due to parasitics in the circuit.